hotosm/overture-to-tiles/Readme.md

 Note that if you extract data for all themes, separate GeoParquet and PMTiles files will be generated for each theme.

+You can visualize your extracted pmtiles using [Pmtiles viewer](https://protomaps.github.io/PMTiles/)

 ### Notebook example